Chapter 7, part 5 of 6: tree-based lattices

 This week’s content is the fifth part of the series on the QuantLib tree framework which started in this post.

-Follow me on Twitter if you want to be notified of new posts, or add me to your circles, or subscribe via RSS: the buttons for that are in the footer.
-Also, make sure to check my Training page.
+Subscribe to my Substack to receive my posts in your inbox, or follow me on Twitter or LinkedIn if you want to be notified of new posts, or subscribe via RSS if you’re the tech type: the buttons for all that are in the footer.
+Also, I’m available for training, both online and (when possible) on-site: visit my Training page for more information.

 The TreeLattice class template